ydkn/redmine_airbrake_backend/README.md

 ## Installation

-Add this line to your Redmine Gemfile:
+Add this line to the Gemfile or Gemfile.local of your Redmine installation:
 ```ruby
 gem 'redmine_airbrake_backend'
 ```